Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 _**Prerequisite:** Level 14+ Ranger, [Slayer II](#slayer-ii-ambush-tactics)_

-Once per turn, when you hit the target of your [:spell-lv1: Hunter's Mark] with a weapon attack or Unarmed Strike, you can force the target must succeed a :d20-save: Constitution saving throw, or it has the ^^Blinded^^ and ^^Silenced^^ condition.
+Once per turn, when you hit the target of your [:spell-lv1: Hunter's Mark] with a weapon attack or **:rsc-a: Unarmed Strike**{ .rsc } , you can force the target must succeed a :d20-save: Constitution saving throw, or it has the ^^Blinded^^ and ^^Silenced^^ condition.

 ---